Myopia Management in Grants Pass

 Low-Dose Atropine Eye Drops

-Atropine eye drops can help slow the elongation of your child’s eye.
-Atropine is commonly used to dilate pupils during eye exams, but at a low dose, it’s been shown to help block the stimulation that leads to excessive eye growth.
+Atropine eye drops are commonly used to dilate pupils during eye exams, but at a low dose, it’s been shown to help block stimulation that can elongate the eyes.

 Multifocal contact lenses combine multiple vision prescriptions in a single lens.
 They can be helpful for triggering a specific response in the eye that slows myopia progression by providing clear central vision while blurring vision at the edges of the lenses.